 The substrate cleaning and PFN spin-coating were performed under ambient conditions with all other steps performed in an N2 glove box until encapsulation had been completed (measurement performed under ambient conditions).

-The active layer thickness, MoOx thickness, cathode metal (Ag or Al), PFN solution concentration, PFN drying/baking have not been fully optimised.
+The active layer thickness, MoOx thickness, cathode metal (Ag or Al), PFN solution concentration, PFN drying/baking have not been fully optimized.
 As such, we expect further gains to be made with additional engineering work.
 However, for the devices made in this fabrication, a peak efficiency of 7.1% was achieved.

 Efficiency for different PTB7 spin speeds - Standard architecture Jsc for different PTB7 spin speeds - Standard architecture Voc for different PTB7 spin speeds - Standard architecture Fill factor for different PTB7 spin speeds - Standard architecture